 The Siamese, especially the Royal Courts, preferred imported silk and cotton.
-There was no export demand for Siamese silk or cotton.
+There was no extensive export demand for Siamese weaving.
+(The Siamese excelled at pottery which was exported all over the region.)
 While Siamese women toiled at their looms, the simple cotton and silk fabrics they produced were only intended for their own households.

 It wasn’t until the 18th and 19th Centuries that Siamese weavers began producing fabrics that could compete in quality with China and India.

 To understand why, we need to combine fabrics, fashion, and commerce into an abbreviated historical narrative.
 (Thai history is especially problematic because there are a thousand small streams to follow that don’t necessarily join a large river.)

 A Peek Into the Clothes Closet of Old Siam

 From Ancient Siam (3,500 years ago) until approximately 1850, the Siamese, both men and women, dressed mostly the same-a sarong or a chong kraben (a traditional pant configured by wrapping a sarong through the legs).
 And that was pretty much it.